JoeTodes/OOP2-Assignment/README.md

 ## Instructions

 The following section descibes a system for defining a number of different shapes: **Circle**s, **Rectangle**s, and **Square**s (a subset of Rectangles).
 All of the shapes share a number of common properties and methods (eg. a name, the ability to calculate their own area), which should be implemented by an abstract class **Shape**.
-You have 2 tasks to complete:

-* Create a UML diagram for this system
-  The VSCode extension **UMLet** is a handy tool for making UML diagrams directly in VSCode
 * Read through the @Test portion of App.java to get a sense of what test your classes need to pass and how the concept of **polymorphism** is being used
 * Implement the system in Java within this project folder
   * Create the following class definition files within the src folder: